-Tucupí negro is a type of secret sauce that many culinary enthusiasts want the world to know about.
-Nicholas Gill at New Worlder (also co-author of Virgilio Martinez’s book Central) shares how restaurants in Lima will use the sauce in an effort to make it a household name.
+Tucupí negro is a type of secret sauce that Peruvian culinary enthusiasts want the world to know about.
+Nicholas Gill, co-founder of New Worlder (also co-author of Virgilio Martinez’s book Central), shares how restaurants in Lima will use the sauce in an effort to make it a household name.

 Throughout the month of November, these restaurants will create dishes that incorporate tucupí negro.
 Including: